nneonneo/sstic-2023/writeup.md

 `0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,1,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0`

 There's a single `1` at step 80, and 0s everywhere else.
 This tells us that the password is most likely 80 bits long (two steps for every two bits of the password).
-We can confirm this by printing out the output of `ff_3128_0`, confirming that it goes to 1 after 81 steps and stays there; as its output is inverted to the next AND, any password longer than 80 bits will never validate.
+We can confirm this by printing out the output of `ff_3128_0`: it goes to 1 after 81 steps and stays there.
+As its output is inverted to the next AND, any password longer than 80 bits will never validate.

 I tried to apply similar logic to understanding the other inputs to the `e.good` gate, printing out their values while varying the password, but was not able to make any headway - the circuit is too convoluted.
 So, I turned instead to just solving for the password using an SMT solver, Z3.